FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 He voted to remain in the EU.
 SUELLA BRAVERMAN

-A Brexit-backing Attorney General, Braverman has said she plans to run for leadership.
+A Brexit-backing Attorney General, Braverman has said she plans to run for the leadership.
 She was heavily criticised by lawyers during her tenure after the government sought to break international law over post-Brexit trade rules in Northern Ireland.
-She campaigned to leave the EU and served as a junior minister in the Brexit department under May, but resigned in protest at the then prime minister's proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc. ($1 = 0.7971 pounds)
+She campaigned to leave the EU and served as a junior minister in the Brexit department under May, but resigned in protest at the then prime minister's proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc. ($1 = 0.7971 pounds) (Editing by Michael Holden, Jon Boyle, Catherine Evans, Mark Heinrich and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)